stuebersystems/doc.ezcastpro.en/docs/pro-dongle-d10/adv.settings.md

 # Advanced Settings

-The Advanced Settings allow you to update the firmware and adjust many settings of the EZCast Pro Dongle II conveniently and remotely.
-To access the Advanced Settings, make sure you have installed the [software or app](quickstart.md) and connected to your EZCast Pro II device.
+With Advanced Settings you can update the firmware and adjust all the settings of the EZCast Pro Dongle II conveniently and remotely.
+To access Advanced Settings, make sure you have installed the [software](quickstart.md#windows-and-macos) or [app](quickstart.md#android-and-ios) and connect to your EZCast Pro II device.

 Launch the `EZCastPro` software or app on your device.